apache/solr/solr/packaging/test/README.md

  Wildcarding or specifying individual test methods is currently not supported.

 Tests run Solr on a randomly assigned port number, so these tests should be able to run even if you have Solr running on the host already.
+To force tests to start Solr on a specific port, set the `bats.port` gradle property or system property, e.g. `./gradlew integrationTests -Pbats.port=8983`.

 ## Writing Tests